 I get a lot of pushback from people who are absolutely convinced the System Idle Process is somehow evil and must be eradicated simply because their computer is slow and “System Idle Process” is at the top of the CPU usage list.

 System idle is benign.
 The CPU has to do something 100% of the time.
 When it has nothing to do for you or the system, it’s assigned the idle task to while away the time.
 It’s the CPU equivalent of twiddling your thumbs, waiting for something to do.

-So why is your system slow as molasses?
+So why is your system slow as a tortoise?

 Become a Patron of Ask Leo! and go ad-free!

-The CPU, or Central Processing Unit, is often referred to as the brain of your computer.
-It runs programs, which are sequences of instructions that cause it to perform calculations, and generally tells the rest of the computer what to do.
+The CPU, or Central Processing Unit, is often referred to as the “brain” of your computer.
+It runs programs, which are sequences of instructions causing it to perform calculations, and generally tells the rest of the computer what to do.

 We often place a lot of importance on the speed of our CPU.
 A faster CPU performs those instructions faster and gets us faster results.
 Similarly, if we run too many programs at once, all making demands on the CPU, the system gets slow.
 The CPU simply can’t execute those instructions fast enough to keep up with everything we’re asking of it.

-That’s so common, in fact, that whenever a system slows down, people automatically assume it must be due to the CPU being overloaded — even if the Task Manager shows that the CPU is actually spending most of its time doing absolutely nothing.
+That’s so common, in fact, that whenever a system slows down, people automatically assume it the CPU must be overloaded — even if the Task Manager shows that the CPU is spending most of its time doing absolutely nothing.